Teu2/Image-Reader/README.md

 2. Run `npm install` or `yarn install` to install the necessary packages
 3. Run `npm start` or `yarn start` to start development
 4. Happy hacking!

+## Demo

+Check the demo folder to see output examples!